-The Iota Mu chapter of Sigma Theta Tau, the international nursing honors society was chartered in the Spring of 1988 having been preceded by a local honor society since 1983.
+The lota Mu chapter of Sigma Theta Tau, the international nursing honors society was chartered in the Spring of 1988 having been preceded by a local honor society since 1983.
 Membership is by invitation and is based on outstanding scholarly activities.
-Further information is available through the Iota Mu chapter counselors or the Student Services office.
+Further information is available through the lota Mu chapter counselors or the Student Affairs office.

-Seniors in the upper 10% of their class and juniors in the upper 5% of their class are eligible for nomination to Phi Kappa Phi - a national honor society which recognizes superior scholarship in all academic disciplines.
+Graduate students and seniors in the upper 10% of their class and juniors in the upper 5% of their class are eligible for nomination to Phi Kappa Phi - a national honor society which recognizes superior scholarship in all academic disciplines.